BEST ROULETTE STRATEGIEStested a million times

-As you can see from the first chart where the green areas represent the percentage of all games where I walked away with at least $200 in my pocket, no strategy allowed me to do that in 50 % or more.
+As you can see in the first chart where the green areas represent the percentage of all games where I walked away with at least $200 in my pocket, no strategy allowed me to do this 50 % of the time or more.
 But don’t get discouraged just yet.

-That result makes sense and was expected.
-Roulette strategies can’t help you beat the casino’s house edge, so your odds are always below 50 %.
+This result makes sense and was expected.
+Roulette strategies cannot help you beat the casino’s house edge, so your odds are always below 50 %.

-Taking that into account means that even though I lost more than 50 % of the games with any strategy, I almost always lost less than I won when I managed to at least double my money.
+Taking this into consideration means that even though I lost more than 50 % of the games with any strategy, I almost always lost less than I won when I managed to at least double my money.

-Let’s put this into an example to help us get a better picture: I won 38.9 % of the games with the Reverse Martingale strategy and the average amount I was left with at the end was $258, that’s $158 on top of my initial $100.
-Let’s be pessimistic here and assume I lost every cent when I lost the rest 61.1 % of the games.
+Let’s put this into an example to help us get a better picture: I won 38.9 % of the games with the Reverse Martingale strategy and the average amount I was left with at the end was $258; this is $158 on top of my initial $100.
+Let’s be pessimistic here and say that I lost every cent when I lost the rest 61.1 % of the games.

 After 100 games: